 In the second year of the Foundation Programme (F2) doctors are fully registered with the GMC.
 They still work under supervision but start to take on more responsibility for patient care.

 The Trainee Doctor sets out the standards that Foundation Programme providers must meet, and the outcomes that F1 doctors must demonstrate before they are eligible to apply for full registration with a licence to practise.

-Provisionally registered doctors will be able to demonstrate they have met the outcomes for full registration by successfully completing the requirements of the curriculum.
+Provisionally registered doctors will be able to show they have met the outcomes needed for full registration by successfully completing the requirements of the curriculum.